6 vintage watch terms you should know that will save you lots of headache

 Image courtesy of Chrono24.

 Speaking of lineage, auction houses or vendors will tout the vintage watch term “original owner” or “from the original family”, but this term is a bit loaded.
-What it insinuates is that because the watch has been possessed by a single owner or kept in the family, that its ownership history and the life of the watch can be better-traced.
+What it insinuates is that because the watch has been possessed by a single owner or kept in the family, its ownership history and the life of the watch can be better-traced.
 The less a watch has exchanged hands, the more controlled the environment of the watch has been.
-That being said, if the original owner did not properly take care of their watch, then what value does it really add?
+That said, if the original owner did not properly take care of their watch, then what value does it really add?

 Service history